stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 notice that the currently installed virtualbox guest additions are older than your version of virtualbox:
     ```
     sudo lsmod | grep -io vboxguest | xargs sudo modinfo
+    (compare to version of VirtualBox: mouse to Virtualbox VM -> About Virtualbox VM
     ```
 9. Find the installed packages that currently supply those older guest additions:
     ```